ibm-cloud-docs/power-iaas/configuring-private-subnet.md

 ## Linking private subnets and networks in a Power System Virtual Server on the IBM Cloud
 {: #connecting-subnet}

- You can link private subnets within a colocation (colo) that are on the same virtual LAN (VLAN).
+ You can link private subnets within a colo that are on the same virtual LAN (VLAN).
 You must open a ticket with IBM support to enable this functionality.